MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 ### Option 2.
 New Azure AD B2C tenant

-Select this option to create a new Azure AD B2C tenant for the selected Azure AD instance.<!--note from editor: Edit okay?
-Or should it be "selected Azure AD directory"?
-"Azure AD" must modify something.-->
+Select this option to create a new Azure AD B2C tenant.

 > [!NOTE]
 > Ensure that the account you use to sign in to Power Apps has been assigned at least the [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) for the subscription or for a resource group within the subscription.